Ford pushes for factory restart amid coronavirus outbreak, union not so sure

 U.S. automakers book revenue when vehicles are shipped to dealers, so without production, the revenue stream is largely cut off.

-The factories were to be closed until March 30, but earlier this week Ford extended that date indefinitely.
+The Ford factories were to be closed until March 30.
 General Motors said Thursday that it doesn't have a firm date to reopen its North American factories.
 Fiat Chrysler said it had no announcement yet.
 Combined, the Detroit automakers have about 150,000 unionized factory workers.

-Ford has about 56,000 workers represented by the UAW, and some members have been fearful of catching the virus and taking it home to their families.
+Ford has about 56,000 UAW workers, and some members have been fearful of catching the virus and taking it home to their families.
 Two union workers from Fiat Chrysler plants in the Detroit area and Kokomo, Indiana, have died this week from complications due to the virus, but it's not clear whether they got it at the factories or elsewhere.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.